-LSC’s facilities comprise ten dance studios, two fully equipped performance spaces, drama and singing rooms, a library with IT suite and a lecture room.
+LSC’s facilities comprises of ten dance studios, two fully equipped performance spaces, drama and singing rooms, a library with IT suite and a lecture room.
 The triple-height atrium café and social areas also offer ample space for relaxation.

 Dance Studios: All our dance studios are bright and spacious, with over 1000m2 of specialist sprung dance flooring.
 Studios are used for daily classes and are also available to students outside of class time to develop their own choreographic projects, for example for their dissertations, Student Platform or Design for Dance.
 Dedicated singing and drama spaces are also available for these specialist classes.

 Pentland Theatre: artsdepot’s fully-equipped, 395-seater theatre is at the heart of the venue, and is used by London Studio Centre for classes, rehearsals and of course performances: LSC holds up to 10 public performances in the theatre each academic year, ranging from professional tours by our third year performing companies, to our annual Spring Showcase, to smaller-scale productions combining current and graduate students, showcasing alumni choreography.
 The theatre’s extensive technical capabilities make it a unique venue for students to hone their performing craft through our invaluable and exciting range of performing opportunities.
 This fabulous dance space offers great versatility, its stage transforming into a flat floor for special events such as LSC’s Summer Ball.